rokibulslam/Pacific-Medical-Center/README.md

     * I have Also used React .
     * This is a super responsive website for all types of devices
-    * Home page has a header (simple navbar), banner, services, appoinment footer
+    * Home page has a header (simple navbar), banner, services, appoinment footer *I have used Google sign in Process
+    * New user also can sign in and password will be remembered
     * I have also used Context Api and Private Routing tech.... pray for me ..